 Drug pricing reform in the U.S. is both further along than it's been in years and stuck facing the same long odds that have frustrated past attempts at a major federal overhaul.

-Working with President Joe Biden, Democrats in Congress last year advanced legislation that would grant the U.S. government the power, in certain cases with specific drugs, negotiate prices.
-Versions of a bill also proposed increased rebates for drugs on which manufacturers had taken price increases greater than a particular measure of inflation.
+Working with President Joe Biden, Democrats in Congress last year advanced legislation that would grant the U.S. government the power, in certain cases with specific drugs, to negotiate prices.
+Versions of a bill also proposed increased rebates for drugs on which manufacturers had taken price increases greater than inflation.

 The pharmaceutical industry has long attacked price negotiation, and successfully lobbied against initiatives planned by the Trump administration.
 This time, despite the support of Biden and key Democrats, plans to advance the legislation are stalled yet again as key senators remain opposed.
-Other, narrower efforts, like capping patient copays for insulins, are getting more attention.
+Other, narrower efforts, like capping patient copays for insulins, are receiving more attention, but could be simiarly stymied.

 Their arguments might lose out, however, to high-profile examples like Biogen's initial decision to price its new Alzheimer's drug Aduhelm at $56,000 a year for a typical patient, which it later cut in half after facing sustained criticism.
 Even so, Medicare still decided to sharply restrict coverage to only patients in clinical trials.